Buttery shortbread biscuits dipped in chocolate make for the perfect afternoon snack.

-1. Cream the butter and sugar together and stir in the flour.
-Use your hand to pull the dough together into a ball.
-Roll out to the thickness of a £1 coin and cut into rounds or ovals.
-Place on a baking sheet.
+1. Cream the butter and sugar together and stir in the flour, Once combined, use your hand to pull the dough together into a ball.
+Roll out to the thickness of a £1 coin and cut into rounds or ovals, then place on a baking tray.

-3. Remove the shortbread from the oven.
-Allow to cool for 10 minutes.
-Remove to a cooling rack and allow to go cold.
+3. Remove the shortbread from the oven and allow to cool for 10 minutes before placing on to a cooling rack and allowing the shortbread to completely cool.

 4. Put the dark chocolate chips into a piping bag, making sure the tip is well sealed.
 Repeat process with the white chocolate chips.
 Place the piping bags at the back of the Rayburn top plate to melt - this method means no need to melt the chocolate over a pan of hot water, the gentle warmth of the Rayburn does it all for you!

 5. Snip off the points of the piping bags and decorate the shortbread biscuits with the melted chocolates.

 - For orange shortbread grate the rind of one orange into the creamed butter and sugar